direnv/direnv/README.md

 2. It's possible to override the stdlib with your own set of function by adding a bash file to either `~/.config/direnv/direnvrc` or `~/.direnvrc`.
 These will become available to all your `.envrc` files.

 3. direnv is actually creating a new bash process to load the stdlib, direnvrc and `.envrc`, and only exports the environment diff back to the original shell.
-This allows direnv to record the environemnt changes accurately and also work with all sorts of shells.
+This allows direnv to record the environment changes accurately and also work with all sorts of shells.
 It also means that aliases and functions are not exportable right now.

 ## Similar projects